frederic-perez/AmE-dictionary/dictionary.md

 __unearthed__
 __uneasy calm__ _People waited to see whether an uneasy calm would last._
 __unencumbered__ _v_ _Now you can travel unencumbered._
-__unfathomable__ :three: Impossible to ever understand.
+__unfathomable__ _adj_ :three: Impossible to ever understand.
 Fathoms are seafaring units of measure equaling about six feet.
 So something that is unfathomable is also immeasurable, especially when it comes to depth. _For most people, the field of quantum mechanics is unfathomable._
 __unfazed__ _v_ :four::hammer: _They are unfazed by all fof this._
 __unfettered__ _v_ :nine::m::hammer: _Exposed to unfettered political advocacy._ _Unfettered by commutes._ _Unfettered flow of information._ _Unfettered travel._
 __unflagging__ :two::hammer: